Constitution of the Council of Editors of Learned Journals

 2. providing a mechanism for the achievement of a consensus of editors on public issues related to journal publication and for the dissemination (as the official representative body of editors) of that consensus;

-3. serving to publicize and advertise journals of members through display booths at the annual meeting of the MLA and at the various regional meetings of the MLA;
+3. serving to publicize and advertise journals of members through display booths at the annual meeting of the MLA and elsewhere;

-5. offering recognition for outstanding achievement through awards of certificates of merit for distinguished issues, superior scholarly content, service to the profession, format, design, innovation, etc.;
+5. offering recognition for outstanding achievement through awards of certificates of merit for literary and scholarly achievement, editorial service, innovative design, etc.

 6. establishing liaison (through the initiative of the Executive Board) with editors of journals in other disciplines.

 III.
 MEMBERSHIP.
-Membership is open to all editors and others involved in scholarly publication upon payment of annual dues, the amount to be determined by majority vote of members responding by email (five percent of members in good standing will constitute a quorum).
+Membership is open to all editors and others involved in scholarly publication upon payment of annual dues.

 V. OFFICERS AND DIRECTORS--ELECTION

-1. The President shall serve a two-year term following his or her election, by email ballot, in December of odd-numbered years.
+1. The President shall serve a two-year term following his or her election in December of odd-numbered years.

-2. The Vice President shall serve a two-year term following his or her election, by email ballot, in December of odd-numbered years.
+2. The Vice President shall serve a two-year term following his or her election in December of odd-numbered years.
 The Vice President will normally be elected to succeed the outgoing President.

-3. The Secretary-Treasurer shall be elected by email ballot to serve a three-year term.
+3. The Secretary and the Mentoring Coordinator shall be elected to serve three-year terms.